Welcome to the After School Education and Safety (ASES) Program!

 Purpose and Objectives

 The After School Education and Safety (ASES) Program is designed to provide literacy, academic enrichment, and safe constructive alternatives for students.

 The ASES program is aligned with the regular school day.
 A safe physical and emotional environment and opportunities for relationship-building are provided.
 The following two elements are incorporated in the program’s academic support and enrichment activities:

 - An educational and literacy element provides homework assistance and academic support to help students meet state standards in reading/language arts, mathematics, social studies, and science.
 A broad range of activities are based on students’ needs and interests.

 - An education enrichment element offers a variety of additional programs and activities that reinforce and compliment the school’s academic program.
 This includes positive youth development strategies and prevention activities that may utilize visual and performing arts, community service-learning, recreation and physical activity, health/nutritional promotion, career awareness and work preparation activities based on student needs and interests.

 ASES activities, based on above program elements, are organized on a four to six-week rotation and are posted on an activities calendar.
 Students select their activities from the daily schedule.
 Academic support is provided for all students and activities reflect students’ interests in sports, recreation, technology, arts and crafts, gardening, food and nutrition, and other areas.
 The daily schedule includes a snack based on state nutritional guidelines.

 ASES before-school programs open at least 1½ hours before the start of school.
 Please check the school websites for specific times.
-Students must participate for the full program time or a minimum of half the program time if accompanied by a completed and signed late arrival (LA) form.
+Students must participate for the full program time.
 A breakfast snack is served to students who arrive within the first half of the program time.

 CONTACT INFORMATION BY SITE